SudheerNarra7/SpecCoding/tasks.md

   - Create database initialization script (init.sql) with proper schema
   - _Requirements: 1, 2_

-- [ ] 4.
-Test and verify complete Docker setup
+- [x] 4.
+Test and verify complete Docker setup (NOTE: Hardcoded DB credentials in docker-compose.yml as a workaround for env_file issue)
   - Build all Docker images and verify successful builds
   - Start all services using docker-compose up and verify connectivity
   - Test PostgreSQL database connection and table creation